Create an experience, connect with your audience, and wrap your arms around the power of visual marketing and design.

 The good news is, from a visual design and marketing point of view, these items are not overly technical or something we cant all relate to or understand the cause and effect.

-But let's pick out a straightforward one, something we all seem to enjoy, and finally something that needs people outside of core marketing to participate in - Infographics.
+But let's pick out a straightforward one, something we all seem to enjoy, and finally something that needs input from people outside of core marketing to participate in - Infographics.

 - "Infographics are liked and shared on social media 3X more than any other type of content."

-Anything that offers an incresase in social sharing and social activity is critically important( details can be found in this post (ADD PAGE LINK)) so it's a logical and high impact place to start.
+Anything that offers an incresase in social sharing and social activity is critically important( details can be found in our post Social Stats) so it's a logical and high impact place to start.

 Infographics make sense and are a truly valuable visual marketing and design tool.

-Let's look at how to create them.
+visual marketing and design for infographics, let's look at how to create them .
 Where do we find the information, topics, or data elements to populate our infographics?

 "The data is just as important as the visuals when creating an infographic.
 So where does all the infographic pro’s find their data?
 Here’s a list of the best sources the “pros” use to find valuable, verifiable data for their infographics." per.
 Matt Lee.